Category Archives: Uncategorized

 Does the Electro meet the 14-to-1 rule of thumb for gasoline vs. electric range?
 The gasoline-powered Club can fly 5.5 hours on a full tank (26 gallons, 156 pounds).
 Scale that up to the weight of the Electro’s battery (300 pounds) and the gasoline flight time is 10.6 hours.
 That’s almost 16-to-1 over the Electro’s 40 minutes.
 If we accept the Electro’s marketed duration of “up to 50 minutes,” the ratio might be 13-to-1.
 Either one is close to the rule of thumb.

 What about using solar panels to extend the range?
 The Electro’s wing area is 10 square meters.
 Solar panels covering that area can produce up to 2 kilowatts of power, but it takes 30 kilowatts to keep the Electro flying.
 On a good day, solar panels could only add 2 minutes to a 30-minute flight, and only in direct sunlight.
 At any other time, solar cells can’t help much.
 They could even reduce the flight time because the extra weight always consumes power.
 [The same is true of adding solar cells to land vehicles.
-It looks great in futurist cartoons, but even with perfect solar cells, the sunlight striking a vehicle doesn’t contain anywhere near enough energy to move the vehicle.]
+It looks great in futurist cartoons, but even with perfect solar cells, the sunlight striking a practical human-sized vehicle doesn’t contain anywhere near enough energy to move the vehicle.]

 How far can the Electro go?
 The airplane is intended to fly in the immediate vicinity of an airport.
 Period.
 Pipistrel is very clear that if you want to fly from one airport to another, you can’t use the Electro.
 Even when flying close to an airport, the Electro is supposed to land once the battery is down to 30%, just like the pilot did in the magazine article.
 An airplane that can’t leave the immediate vicinity of its home airport isn’t good for much except demonstration flights.
 Some people are using the Electro for flight training, but I think they’re forcing the airplane into that niche.
 Having recently been a student, a 30 minute flight isn’t long enough for an effective lesson.
 There are too many logistical details in simply getting airborne and landing again without trying to squeeze an effective learning experience into the little time that’s left.
 And since recharging takes one to two hours, the number of lessons per day is limited.